MalshaRukshani/Assignment_QA_871/README.md

-# Assignment_QA_871
-OrangeHRM Automation Assignment
+# OrangeHRM Automation

+Automates login, leave, and logout features using Selenium and Python.

+## To run tests: